Statement of Purpose:

 Glenn is the author or editor of 26 books and more than a thousand articles and book reviews.
 From its beginning he has served on the Board of Weavings and is a frequent contributor.
 Glenn was a member of the Faith and Order Commissions of both the National and World Council of Churches.
 He has taken part in numerous dialogues, including the international dialogue between Baptists and Roman Catholics and is a member of the Ecumenical Institute of Spirituality.
 He has been a faculty member for the Academy for Spiritual Formation since its founding in 1983 and is a member of Crescent Hill Baptist Church in Louisville, KY.

-Glenn is married to Martha Burks.
-They have two children, Christopher and Elizabeth, and two grandchildren, Garrison.
+Glenn was married to the Martha Burks (1930-2018).
+Dr. Hinson has two children, Christopher and Elizabeth, and two grandchildren.